danstronoid/danstronoid/README.md

 - 🎸 Bassist & maker of beep-boops @ Astronoid
 - 🔉 Audio Engineer @ Futura Productions
 - 🎓 CS Master's candidate @ University of Pennsylvania
+- 🔭 Currently working on a modulation VST3 plugin using JUCE
+- 👯 Looking to collaborate on anything audio or music related!

 <!--
 **danstronoid/danstronoid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.